fenton-project/fenton_shell/README.md

 # Fenton Shell

-This is the CLI client that talks to Fenton Server
+This is the CLI client that talks to [Fenton Server API](https://github.com/fenton-project/server-api)

 # Status